Skip to main content

 1 mentions Positive Neutral Negative

-The emotional experience is hindered by technical issues such as buggy text, mismatched sound, and missing graphics, which detract from immersion and lead to frustration rather than engagement.
+The emotional experience is largely negative, with users feeling frustrated and disappointed due to technical issues like buggy tutorials, sound mismatches, and missing graphics, which detract from the intended immersion and mood.

 Skip Game Offers